← Back to About

 Ana Carolina Blanco Haché

-Co-Founder · VP of IP & Entertainment Law
+Associate · VP of IP & Entertainment Law

 Experienced in legal aspects of media and film production.
 15+ years specializing in Intellectual Property, Entertainment, and Technology Law.
 LLB · LLM · Magister Juris, University of Oxford.
 Has counseled local and international audiovisual productions, investment projects, and cross-jurisdictional trademark registrations.
 Brings the IP-and-creative-industries depth that ensures Lawra's products respect creator rights while building defensible IP for the company.